How to Record Your Screen with Snipping Tool in Windows 11

 Microphone Permissions

 If your audio is not recording, you must check your privacy settings.
-Navigate to Settings > Privacy & security > Microphone and ensure Microphone access is toggled On.
+Go to Settings > Privacy & security > Microphone and make sure Microphone access is turned On.
 Note: This step may require admin privileges if your system is managed by an organization.

 Summary